airswap/airswap-about/system/apis.md

 ## Orders

-Orders are priced and executable swaps that specify all parties to a trade.
+Orders are priced and executable swaps that specify all parties of a trade.

 ### `getSenderSideOrder`